ForestOfLight/Nudge/README.md

 ---

 Nudge is a powerful world editing addon for Minecraft Bedrock Edition.
-Inspired the simple tools from moulberry's Axiom, it is designed to give creators quick, intuitive control over their builds.
+Inspired by the simple tools from moulberry's Axiom, it is designed to give creators quick, intuitive control over their builds.

-* **Quick Selections**: Quickly define areas by clicking on blocks from any distance.
+* **Selections**: Speedily define areas by clicking on blocks from any distance.

 * **Nudge Controls**: Nudge areas of blocks one step at a time using the vanilla movement controls.

 * **Large-Area Editing**: Perform edits of any size anywhere, anytime.

-* **Several Modes**: Switch between editing modes (moving, cloning, deleting, stacking) to make different kinds of edits fluidly.
+* **Modes**: Switch between editing modes (moving, cloning, deleting, stacking) to make different kinds of edits fluidly.

+* **Undo/Redo**: Easily undo and redo your last actions.

 * **Built for Simplicity**: No complex UIs or commands.
 Just fast, easy-to-master tools.